Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 working on a dental crown

-The cost of your dental crown will depend on the material it is made out of and other factors.
-Many dental insurance plans do offer coverage for crowns — in most cases, insurance covers about half the cost of a crown.
-If you need financing to help you pay for the balance of our treatment, our team will be happy to assist you.
-Keep in mind that a high-quality crown can save you money in the long-term because it can prevent the need for an extraction and later tooth replacement.
+The cost of your dental crown will depend on the material it is made of and other factors.
+Many dental insurance plans do offer coverage for crowns — our team can help you figure out how your benefits apply.
+If you need financing to help you pay for the balance of your treatment, we can assist you with that.
+Keep in mind that a high-quality crown can save you money in the long-term because it can prevent the need for an extraction and future tooth replacement.

 Dental Crowns FAQs